-Conservation & Hunting in America (CHA) is an online distance learning course for agency professionals to explore the conservation theories, policy, and practices that apply to hunting and the sustainable uses of wildlife in North America.
+Conservation & Hunting in America (C&HA) is an online distance learning program for natural resource agency professionals to explore the conservation theories, policy, and practices that apply to hunting and the sustainable uses of wildlife in North America.

-Background: The curriculum grew from the highly successful Conservation Leaders for Tomorrow (CLfT) workshops with content being delivered by over 30 experts from the natural resource profession.
-The course is comprised of 16 contact hours of total learning, divided into 11 hours of self-directed digital learning interspersed with 5 facilitated engagement sessions (60 min each) for live discussions.
-Each group will have a trained CLfT staff moderator and host 1 or 2 guest experts to help answer questions about the material covered during each live discussion.
+Background: This program grew from our highly successful Conservation Leaders for Tomorrow (CLfT) workshops with content being delivered by over 20 experts from the natural resource profession.
+The program is comprised of ~16 contact hours of total learning, divided into 11 hours of self-directed digital learning interspersed with 5 facilitated engagement sessions (60 min each) for live online discussions.
+Each cohort will have a trained CLfT staff moderator and on occasion 1 or 2 guest experts to help answer questions about the material covered during each discussion.

 Schedule: Each class is conducted over a 14-day period with zoom discussions scheduled twice a week at predetermined times.

 Course Introduction and review of expectations